 Opening up those winter power bills can be daunting, especially if you know you’ve needed extra warmth during that month.
 But keeping warm in winter doesn’t have to cost an arm and a leg.
 Staying warm means staying healthy and there are ways to reduce your heating costs without sacrificing on comfort.

-Being energy savvy doesn’t have to mean putting up with the cold and little tips and tricks can go a long way to reduce heating costs.
+Being energy savvy doesn’t have to mean putting up with the cold and a few little tips and tricks can go a long way to reduce heating costs.

-Try these five tips and next time you open your monthly power bill, you might be pleasantly surprised by the total figure.
+Try these five tips and next time you open your monthly power bill, you might be pleasantly surprised at the difference you can make.

-Heat pumps have a wide range of features that have all been designed to help you as the consumer.
-Most of all, the programming feature is there to help reduce your energy usage, thereby reducing your heating costs.
+Heat pumps have a wide range of features that have all been designed to help you get the most from your heat pump.
+Most of all, the programming feature is there to help reduce your energy usage, in turn reducing your heating costs.